 Before we can drink water brought into the county through canals and pipelines from the Sacramento-San Joaquin Delta or collected in local reservoirs, the water must undergo an extensive treatment process.
 The Santa Clara Valley Water District operates three water treatment plants that clean and disinfect imported water and/or water captured in four of our local reservoirs.

 The three water treatment plants, Rinconada, Santa Teresa and Penitencia, are located in the foothills around the Santa Clara Valley and rely on the pull of gravity to deliver the treated water to end users.
-These three plants can produce as much as 220 million gallons of drinking water a day.
+These three plants can produce as much as 220 million gallons of drinking water daily.

-Another significant benefit of ozone is its effectiveness at removing unpleasant tastes and odors which are often caused by seasonal algae blooms in our source waters.
+Another significant benefit of ozone is its effectiveness at removing unpleasant tastes and odors often caused by seasonal algae blooms in our source waters.
 Ozone has enhanced our ability to address this and generally improves the taste of our drinking water.